enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   C. Fill in the city name and location.
 The population is optional.
 (The location format must be comma separated latitude and longitude
      with decimals.
 Do not select a page template from the dropdown on the right.)
   D. Save draft.
   E. Create several more city contents below each country content by repeating the previous steps.

-Here is a list of cities with latitude and longitude that you may copy/paste from.
+Sample data is provided in the table below.

 +--------------------+----------------+------------------+-----------+
 |Country             |City            |Lat,Long          |Population |